anthonygore/liveframe/readme.md

 A simple javascript library to help with manipulation of an iframe.
 It works by making edits in a dummy DOM before inserting it into the iframe and re-rendering.

-Pure javascript, no jQuery required.
+Vanilla JS, no jQuery required.

 Use case
 --------